Modelling and classifying joint trajectories of self-reported mood and pain in a large cohort study

 Given the total of 9990 participants, we see that it is most common for participants (46\%) to be members of Cluster 4 involving staying in the same state, which is consistent with our exploratory analysis of transitions.
 The smallest cluster (number 2) with 16\% of participants, consists of those who tend to the ideal state, but at the same time, not many (18\%) are in Cluster number 1 that tends to the worst state.
 The remainder (20\%) belong to the third cluster: good mood, high pain.

-In Figure \ref{fig:clust_properties}, we present a set of comparisons of properties of the clusters.
-The stationary distributions as defined by Eqn.~\eqref{eq:stationary} are shown in Figure \ref{fig:statdist}, and are as would be expected from the full estimated transition probability estimates they are derived from: Cluster 1 has most probability mass on BH; Cluster 2 has most probability mass on GL; Cluster 3 has most probability mass on GH; and Cluster 4 has evenly distributed probability masses.
+In Fig~\ref{fig:clust_properties}, we present a set of comparisons of properties of the clusters.
+The stationary distributions as defined by Eqn~\eqref{eq:stationary} are shown in Fig~\ref{fig:clust_properties}\textbf{A}, and as would be expected from the full estimated transition probability estimates they are derived from: Cluster 1 has most probability mass on BH; Cluster 2 has most probability mass on GL; Cluster 3 has most probability mass on GH; and Cluster 4 has evenly distributed probability masses.

-In Figure \ref{fig:agedist}, we compare age distributions by sex and cluster, seeing that Clusters 1 and 4 have comparable age distributions, but Cluster 3 is associated with older ages than these two and Cluster 2 is associated with older ages than all three other clusters.
+In Fig~\ref{fig:clust_properties}\textbf{B}, we compare age distributions by sex and cluster, seeing that Clusters 1 and 4 have comparable age distributions, but Cluster 3 is associated with older ages than these two and Cluster 2 is associated with older ages than all three other clusters.
 Males are typically older than females in all clusters.

-Participants had one or more conditions and sites of pain, with log odds ratios for these by cluster shown in Figures \ref{fig:or_condition} and \ref{fig:or_site}.
+Participants had one or more conditions and sites of pain and the log odds ratios for these per cluster are shown in Figs ~\ref{fig:clust_properties}\textbf{C} and ~\ref{fig:clust_properties}\textbf{D}.
 These show that while some conditions and sites such as gout and hands are not strongly associated with any cluster, for others this is not the case.
 Fibromyalgia and stomach pain are particularly strongly associated with Cluster 2, for example.